johnpolacek/chicagotechevents.com/README.md

 We will be creating a function that returns all the upcoming tech meetups in and around Chicago.

 Use [Meetup API console](https://secure.meetup.com/meetup_api/console/) to build a search query and test that it returns good results.
+To be able to load events beyond just the initial batch of 20 results, we can add an offset to grab the next batch of event data.

+In our case, we will be using the `/find/upcoming_events` endpoint

 Once satisfied, we can copy the Request URL and bring it into our function.

 ## Part 11: Component Organization